 P = Penetration, in mm;

-or

-W = ((F P)/2)

-Where:

-W = Energy, in inch-pounds;

-F = Force, in pounds; and

-P = Penetration, in inches.

 3.14.3.4.
 Determine the breaking energy value for the tyre by computing the average of the five values obtained in accordance with paragraph 3.14.3.3.

 3.15.
 Tubeless tyre bead unseating resistance test for LT/C tyres with rim codes of 10 or greater